mgoldcoin/mgold/technical-details/waves-contracts-language-description.md

 For example, we generated these addresses:
 * `3MxjWXEUcVCeiaEUqNcorB5HxSpLsgJCGxE` - Alice's account;
 * `3MqGVvfgqdqqU6P9mTAsLSxyRoRjrHF18Mf` - Bob's account;
-* `3N13xTzVpM2ukPLwyP46KJcuTxZ7mSf8ieN` - Shared account with waves we want to spend.
+* `3N7H4jTBMKtZfNCY86K2ND1rWcvFsGjDT3X` - Shared account with waves we want to spend.

-If Alice and Bob are the one person, it may be treated as 2FA.
+If Alice and Bob are the one person, it may be treated as 2FA (some kind).

 ### Creating a script